How to Configure Virtual Network Editor in VMware Workstation

 To configure the port in VMware software, click on the VMnet and then the NAT Settings.

-When you click DHCP Settings button to define a different IP address block for VMnet8 NAT, you can change the block address from Starting IP Address and Ending IP Address in the opened window.
+When you click the DHCP Settings button to define a different IP address block for VMnet8 NAT, you can change the block address from the Starting IP Address and Ending IP Address in the opened window.

 Host-Only (Connect VMs Internally in a Private Network)